juice-shop/multi-juicer/aws/README.md

 Do the following:

 1. Follow the installation section first.
-2. Run `k8s-aws-alb-script.sh` and the script will return the url at which you can reach the application.
+2. Run `./k8s-aws-alb-script.sh` and the script will return the url at which you can reach the application.
+(Be aware this opens the url's to the internet in general, if you'd like to limit the access please do this using the security groups in AWS)
-3. When you are done, before you do cleanup, first run `k8s-aws-alb-script-cleanup.sh`.
+3. When you are done, before you do cleanup, first run `./k8s-aws-alb-script-cleanup.sh`.

 Note that you might have to do some manual cleanups after that.